sdsu-campus-beauty

 The 2018-19 season saw the Aztecs return to the Mountain West championship game after twice defeating nationally ranked Nevada, including a 65-56 victory over the Wolf Pack in the semifinal of the conference tournament.
 The team posted a 21-13 record, the 13th consecutive season with at least 19 victories.
 After the season concluded, sophomore Jalen McDaniels was selected in the second round of the NBA Draft by the Charlotte Hornets.

-In 2019-20 his squad ripped off a program-record 26 straight wins to open the season and peaked, for eight weeks, at No. 4 in both the Associated Press and USA Today Coaches top-25 polls, before finishing the regular season at No. 6.
+In 2019-20 his squad ripped off a program-record 26 consecutive wins to open the season and peaked, for eight weeks, at No. 4 in both the Associated Press and USA Today Coaches top 25 polls, before finishing the regular season at No. 6.
 The Aztecs went 30-2 on the year, including 17-1 in Mountain West play and Dutcher earned USA Today National Coach of the Year, Mountain West Coach of the Year (in both the coaches and media polls), NABC Division I District 17 Coach of the Year and USBWA District IX Coach of the Year.
 In addition, he was one of five finalists for the 2020 Werner Ladder Naismith Men’s College Coach of the Year Award.

 Led by junior guard and consensus All-American Malachi Flynn, who would be a first-round selection of the NBA Toronto Raptors, the team won the Continental Tires Las Vegas Invitational with a blowout victory over Creighton and a 16-point comeback win against Iowa in the championship game.
 In addition, the Aztecs handed Utah a 28-point loss in the Basketball Hall of Fame Classic, three days after the Utes beat No. 6 Kentucky.